 You might hear your child talk about the dozens of best friends that she has, or that she has no friends at all.

-Your Child is an Unusual Perfectionist
+Your Daughter is a Perfectionist

 Perfectionism can arrive in several forms and is a classic sign of ADHD behavior.
 The form I’ve seen the most often in kids with ADHD is the, “I need to be able to do this perfectly the very first time I try.”
 If the child with ADHD can’t do it right the first time (as is usually the case), she will get frustrated, upset, and usually not try again.

 This is why Monkey (and most of my family members) struggles so much with math.
 She wants to get it perfect the first time, but doesn’t like having to repeat something until she gets it right.